yzhang41/bertini_opt/examples/Readme.txt

   Ex4: Example 2.14 with alpha=1 in p.14 of the book “Semidefinite Optimization and Convex Algebraic Geometry”

-  Ex5: from Jon with alpha = 0.1, only for feasibility test, so bfile is unnecessary
+  Ex5: from Jon with alpha = 0.1, only for feasibility test (dual), so bfile is unnecessary

+  Ex6: from Jon with alpha = csrt(2), only for feasibility test (dual), so bfile is unnecessary